billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 1. **Compile** (I use No. `15`, x86_64 with gcc)
 2. **Insert the driver** (I use No. `18`, igb_uio)
 3. **Create hugepages for non-NUMA systems** (No. `21`, 64 should be fine)
-4. **Bind the network interface to dpdk** (No. `24` aaaand ... dpdk takes over the network interface!)
+4. **Bind the network interface to DPDK** (No. `24` aaaand ...
+DPDK takes over the network interface!)

 Aaahhh, at last.
 We can write some code

 ## Developing the packet capture

-The _skeleton_ of our development endeavors is going to be a file dpdk offers bundled with the library under the `examples/`.
+The _skeleton_ of our development endeavors is going to be a file DPDK offers bundled with the library under the `examples/`.
 It is a _bear bones_ application that has some annoying things already taken care of so that we can focus on developing the logic.
 I don't know if you took the hint but the file we are interested in is indeed under `skeleton/`.
-It is called basicfwd.c and it has a very very simple dpdk application.
-I like this file because it deals with all the initialization stuff so that we don't have to mess with them yet, and also leaves enough space to make small changes and observe the outcome.
+It is called basicfwd.c and it has a very very simple DPDK application.
+I like this file because it deals with all the initialization processes so that we don't have to mess with them yet, and also leaves enough space to make small changes and observe the outcome.

 This program does some things that we don't want it to do.
 So first of, we are going to remove some unnecessary code and then insert our own.
 What this program does essentially, is to receive frames in one port and forward them in a second one.
 We, however, only want to receive packets and maybe print them to the screen.
 Nothing more.
 So there are a couple of places even the _skeleton_ contains too much for our purposes.
 There is still some code that we will have to remove.
-Then we add our own.
+Then we will add our own.

 The whole file is just three functions, `port_init()`, `lcore_main()` and `main()`. `port_init()` we don't even care about.
 We pray it does what it claims it does correctly and move on.
 The `main()` function we only care about slightly, to the extend that we can see the general structure of the program; initialize this, take that, call the other function etc. Our changes will be focused on `lcore_main()`.
 A function that essentially is called and then runs forever.

 It is during this function call that packets are "received" and can be "sent".
-On of the ways DPDK can take data from the wire is the function `rte_eth_rx_burst()` which when called fills in a buffer of packets.
+One of the ways DPDK can take data from the wire is the function `rte_eth_rx_burst()` which when called fills in a buffer of packets.
 The buffer can be thought of as a chunk of memory where the packets reside after the call.
 It returns the number of packets that where eventually received.
 So then `buf[0]` is the first packet, `buf[1]` is the second, and so on.
-This buffer except for the data that were indeed in the wire, contains some metadata.
-So in order to reach the point the real data is, we can use a function DPDK conveniently provides just for this purpose.
+This buffer excepts that the data that were indeed in the wire, contain some metadata.
+So in order to reach the point where the real data are, we can use a function DPDK conveniently provides just for this purpose.
 This is `rte_pktmbuf_mtod`.
 Here is how it works

 ```c
 #include <rte_ip.h>